marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 # Text and Typography

+There are several text and typography styles to choose from.
+They're balanced and sized along a modular scale -- while some may appear similar at desktop width, they scale down differently at mobile sizes.

+---

 ## Generic Headings

-Foundation includes styles for all headings&mdash;they're balanced and sized along a modular scale.

 <div class="callout">
   <p>Avoid skipping heading levels when structuring your document, as it confuses screen readers.
-For example, after using an <code>&lt;h2&gt;</code> in your code, the next heading used should be either <code>&lt;h2&gt;</code> or <code>&lt;h3&gt;</code>.
-If you need a heading to match a specific style, use one of the custom Header classes.</p>
+If you need a heading to match a specific style, use one of the custom Header classes in the next section.</p>
 </div>

 ```html